sahib/brig/doc/fund/techfund.md

 while sharing sensible data with your doctor, your lawyer or just applying for a job.

 The licence and distributed infrastructure ensures that, like the world wide web, the service is always available and cannot just get 'turned off' even if a government decides to pull the plug.
 It is however possible that an oppressive regime blocks or filters access to brig.
-This could be fixed in the future by offering to use brig in conjunction with the tor onion routing project.
+This could be fixed or mitigated in the future by offering to use brig in conjunction with the tor project.

 In a world where brig would be used instead of Dropbox, mass surveillance would get tremendously harder since the data is no longer in the cloud (with companies behind that may be potentially gagged by institutions like the NSA), but on peers in almost every home and company.

-In a nutshell: More protection for human rights and democracy.
+In a nutshell: More protection for human rights and democracy by lowering the hurdle to share documents securely.

 <!-- We want to know how you think the world could be, what larger purpose this
 project is a part of, and/or the bigger target you aiming for.
 Bulleted lists